 3. Face death before dishonor, treating your word with care and keeping all promises.

 1. Promote how the Faith rewards the faithful.

 2. Allow no heretic or infernal threat to survive.

-2. Never claim property you cannot hide.
+2. Take what you can but never claim property you cannot hide.

 3. Keep the whereabouts of accomplices secret.

-1. Every action has a consequence.
+1. Measure that every action has a consequence.

-2. Everything has a spirit.
+2. Recognize that everything has a spirit.

-1. All life is sacred.
+1. Respect that all life is sacred.

-2. Every action has a consequence.
+2. Measure that every action has a consequence.